SalesforceCommerceCloud/sfcc-ci/README.md

       ]
     }
 ```
-Note, if you already have WebDAV Client Permissions configured, e.g. for other clients, add this snippet to the list permission sets for the other clients as follows:
+Note, if you already have WebDAV Client Permissions configured, e.g. for other API keys, add this snippet to the list of permission sets for the other clients as follows:
 ```JSON
     {
       "clients":